SasankYadati/stories/_posts/2018-04-05-TensorFlow.md

 ## Linear Regression in TensorFlow

-Linear Regression is basically finding a best fit line through a set of points.
+Linear Regression is basically finding the best fit line through a set of points.
 We will create two placeholders `x` and `y` whose values are later supplied in a session.
 We have weights `w` and bias `b` , whose optimal values need to be found by an optimizer.
 So, these will be variables.
 We will define our model `f` as `f(x) = w * x + b`.

 > Have you ever fit a line through data?
 It’s liberating.